The Magic of Mandalas Workshops and On-Going Classes

 *The mixed-media art workshops and classes use all kinds of art materials – pencils, pens, crayons, markers, magazine images and words, watercolor paints, fabric, trims, glue, glitter, found objects and anything else we can think of – to express an idea, a feeling, a mood, to create an abstract, realistic or symbolic image on paper or posterboard.

 *In the fabric art workshops and classes, pieces of different fabrics and embellishments are taken out of context and changed, adapted, and/or arranged around a new theme or abstract design.
 Most often, fusible appliqué is used to assemble the projects.
-The new products and techniques involved in fusing make the world of fabric art and the traditional Hawaiian designs available to everyone, not just those comfortable with sewing and quilting.
+The new products and techniques involved in fusing make the world of fabric art available to everyone, not just those comfortable with sewing and quilting.
 You will spend most of the time PLAYING with fabrics, designing, cutting, fusing and embellishing.
-No sewing is necessary, although welcomed, if you wish.
+No sewing is necessary.